spatialos/gdk-for-unity/docs/projects/blank/tutorial/1/project-walkthrough.md

 <%(#Expandable title="Zip file download")%>

  While we recommend using Git, if you prefer to, you can get the source code for the Blank Project by downloading one zip file <a href="https://github.com/spatialos/gdk-for-unity-blank-project/releases" target="_blank">here</a>.
-Please download the latest release, the file should be called something like `gdk-for-unity-blank-project-x.y.z.zip`.
+Please download the latest release, the file should be called `Source code`.

 <%(/Expandable)%>